statewatch/frontex-grants/readme.md

-Last updated: 22.1.25
+Last updated: 29.1.25

 issues:

 - is "total granted" (2023) and "total awarded" (2008-2022) the same?
 - 2009/OPS/23 grant has no specified beneficiary
-- group small sectors together
+- group small sectors together?
-- add clickable links for sectors and projects
-- add abbreviations list
 - clean 2023 project names?

 ## Files